Switcheo/carbon_axelar_execute_relayer/README.md

 # Carbon Axelar Execute Relayer

-The purpose of this relayer is to facilitate execution to exeternal chain on Carbon-Axelar bridge. e.g. withdrawals, or any external executions
+The purpose of this relayer is to facilitate execution to external chain on Carbon-Axelar bridge. e.g. withdrawals, or any external executions

-## How it works:

-- Watch and save `Switcheo.carbon.bridge.PayloadAcknowledgedEvent` from Carbon where event.relayer_deposit_address == `relayer_deposit_address` in config
-- Watch and save `ContractCallApproved` event from external chain's Axelar Gateway if the `payload_hash` matches the `PayloadAcknowledgedEvent` record in the DB
-- poll any new event saved,
-  - check `is_contract_call_approved` to see if it's already executed
-  - if it is a withdrawal, check enough relay fees are sent by user
-  - execute to the external blockchain to process the withdrawal or GMP

 ## How it works (new):
 - Watch `Switcheo.carbon.bridge.PendingActionEvent` from Carbon